smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operatorfactory.md

 function deployNewForwarder() external returns (address)
 ```

-Creates a new Forwarder contract with the msg.sender as owner.
+Creates a new forwarder contract with the msg.sender as owner.
 Emits [AuthorizedForwarderCreated](#authorizedforwardercreated) event.

 ##### deployNewForwarderAndTransferOwnership